justletterh/whywhy/README.md

 # About
-this version of [this repo](https://github.com/justletterh/why) depends on all of the required runtimes instead of including some which should make the download extremely small compared to the full version as well as making it *slightly* faster to run.
+This version of [this repo](https://github.com/justletterh/why) depends on all of the required runtimes instead of including some which should make the download extremely small compared to the full version as well as making it *slightly* faster to run.
 # Dependencies
 * [Python 3.7+](https://www.python.org/downloads/)
 * [NodeJS](https://nodejs.org/en/download/)